 - Student Center: One on each floor next to the gendered restrooms

 - Jason R. Carter Science Education Center: Two on the first floor across from the gendered restrooms

 - New Main: Two on either end of the second floor (near the executive suites)

 - Saint John’s Hall: One on the second floor at the end of the annex (near the College of Individualized Studies’ offices)

-The Lavender Bridge is Metropolitan State's LGBTQ+ student organization.
+The Lavender Bridge is Metropolitan State's LGBTQIA+ student organization.
 This organization strives to provide a safe, accepting environment for university students through mutual support and informational social activities.
-Lavender Bridge is an active organization that offers a variety of opportunities for the university’s LGBTQ+ students, their friends, families and allies.
+Lavender Bridge is an active organization that offers a variety of opportunities for the university’s LGBTQIA+ students, their friends, families and allies.
 Join us for:

 - Minnesota AIDS Walk (May)